 Sharpen Your Focus:

 Do you struggle with concentration issues?
 Maintaining focus with so many distractions as a student can be challenging.
 This skills-based group is designed for undergraduate and graduate students who want to learn strategies and address behaviors to improve attention, productivity, organization, time management and self-care.
-This group is open to all students regardless of having been diagnosed with an attentional disorder.
+All students, regardless of having been diagnosed with an attentional disorder, are welcome to attend.
 Students are encouraged to practice and apply these skills between group sessions.

 Time: 3:30-4:30PM